Transport signatures of Bogoliubov Fermi surfaces in normal metal/time-reversal symmetry broken $d$-wave superconductor junctions: Summary and Conclusions

-A.\,P. acknowledges Debmalya Chakraborty, Pritam Chaterjee, and Arnob Kumar Ghosh for stimulating discussions.
-P.\,D. acknowledges Department of Science and Technology (DST), India for the financial support through SERB Start-up Research Grant (File no.\,SRG/2022/001121).
+A.\,P. acknowledges Debmalya Chakraborty, Pritam Chatterjee, and Arnob Kumar Ghosh for stimulating discussions.
+A.\,P. and A.\,S. acknowledge SAMKHYA: High-Performance Computing Facility provided by Institute of Physics, Bhubaneswar, for numerical computations.
+P.\,D. acknowledges Department of Space (DOS), Government of India and Department of Science and Technology (DST), India (through SERB Start-up Research Grant (File no.\,SRG/2022/001121)) for the financial support.

 \begin{appendix}

 \onecolumngrid